Origins of the War of 1812: Inhabitants of Ontario

-Violations of US Rights
+Violations of U.S. rights

 The long wars between Britain and France (1793–1815) led to repeated complaints by the US that both powers violated American rights, as a neutral power, to trade with both sides.
 Furthermore, Americans complained loudly that British agents in Canada were supplying munitions to hostile Native American tribes living in US territories.

 In the mid-1790s, the Royal Navy, short of manpower, began to board American merchant ships to seize American and British sailors from American vessels.
 Although the policy of impressment was supposed to reclaim only British subjects, the law of Britain and most other countries defined nationality by birth.
 However, American law allowed individuals who had been resident in the country for some time to adopt US citizenship.
 Therefore, many individuals were British by British law but American by American law.
 The confusion was compounded by the refusal of Jefferson and Madison to issue any official citizenship documents.
 Their position was that all persons serving on American ships were to be regarded as US citizens and so no further evidence was required.
 That stance was motivated by the advice of Albert Gallatin, who had calculated that half of the US deep-sea merchant seamen (9,000 men) were British subjects.
 Allowing the Royal Navy to reclaim those men would destroy both the US economy and the government's vital customs revenue.
 Any sort of accommodation would jeopardize those men and so concords such as the proposed Monroe-Pinkney Treaty (1806) between the US and Britain were rejected by Jefferson.

 To fill the need for some sort of identification, US consuls provided unofficial papers.
 However, they relied on unverifiable declarations by the individual concerned for evidence of citizenship, and the large fees paid for the documents made them a lucrative sideline.
 In turn, British officers, who were short of personnel and convinced, somewhat reasonably, that the American flag was covering a large number of British deserters, tended to treat such papers with scorn.
 Between 1806 and 1812, about 6,000 seamen were impressed and taken against their will into the Royal Navy; 3,800 of them were later released.